Enjoying Twenty-Four Hours in Chattanooga, Tennessee

 Clumpies Ice Cream

-Clumpies Ice Cream has a location at the bottom of the Incline, so we stopped in for a taste.
+Clumpies Ice Cream is located at the bottom of the Incline, so we stopped in for a taste.
 This handcrafted ice cream has been made in Chattanooga since 1999.
-It’s the hand churning and fresh ingredients that make Clumpies so delicious.
+It’s the hand-churning and fresh ingredients that make Clumpies so delicious.
 The unusual signature flavors are a Chattanooga staple of this hometown creation.

 Tupelo Honey